 Under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, we recognize revenue when we transfer promised goods or services to customers in an amount that reflects the consolidated balance sheets to which we expect to be entitled in exchange for those goods or services.
-We have not commenced sales of our drug candidates and did not have a product approved for marketing as of September 30, 2022.
+We have not commenced sales of our drug candidates and did not have a product approved for marketing as of June 30, 2023.

 We may also earn contingent fees, including milestone payments based on counterparty performance and royalties on sales, from collaborations and other out-license arrangements.
 We will recognize milestone payments as revenue once the underlying events are probable of being met and there is not a significant risk of reversal.
 We will recognize sales-based royalties as revenue when the underlying sales occur.
-In October 2019, Novartis' Beovu\ product, which is covered by one of our license agreements, was approved for commercial product sale.
+In October 2019, Novartis' Beovu® product, which is covered by one of our out-license agreements, was approved for commercial product sale.
 Under this agreement, Novartis is obligated to pay us a very low single-digit royalty on net sales of the Beovu product.
 However, Novartis has disputed its obligation to pay us royalties on Beovu sales under this agreement.
 As a result, we have determined that any sales-based Beovu product royalty revenue that we may earn under this agreement is currently fully constrained.
 We have recorded the royalty proceeds as deferred revenue in the consolidated balance sheets.
-As of September 30, 2022 and December 31, 2021, deferred revenue totaled \$5.1 million and \$3.6 million, respectively.
+As of June 30, 2023 and December 31, 2022, deferred revenue totaled \$6.7 million and \$5.7 million, respectively.